 © Allan Gaw, 2013

-You can read more about the history of clinical research in my book Trial by Fire available from amazon as a kindle download.
+You can read more about the history of clinical research in my books Trial by Fire and On Moral Grounds, both available from amazon as a kindle download.